 Before shifting to criminal defense, attorney Gus Kostopoulos served as an Assistant State’s Attorney where he handled thousands of cases and directed teams of prosecutors.
 This experience gives our attorneys an understanding of the prosecution’s process and tactics, which is an unparalleled advantage.
 Using these experiences – and a comprehensive understanding of the law – our attorneys help clients achieve the best possible outcome.
 Call DuPage County criminal defense attorney Gus Kostpoulos today for a free consultation.

-At Kostopoulos Law Group, LLC, our attorneys have experience defending clients against a variety of criminal charges in Illinois.
+At Kostopoulos Law Group, we have experience defending clients against a variety of criminal charges.
 We handle all misdemeanor and felony charges.
-While not exhaustive, the following is an overview of the criminal offenses for which we frequently represent clients.

 - Assault and Battery.
 Assault and battery are two distinct crimes, though often charged together.
 An assault occurs when you engage in conduct that puts another person in reasonable fear of a battery.
 A battery occurs when you engage in physical contact with another person that causes bodily harm or is of an insulting or provoking nature.